awesomephant/walker-in-the-landscape/index.md

 Narrator

-The sun started to come down and settle in around them.
+<span data-image="/assets/images/sunset.jpg">The sun started to come down and settle in around them.</span>

 Walker